 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 STS rarely causes symptoms in the early stages.
 The first sign of a sarcoma in an arm, leg, or torso may be a painless lump or swelling.
 Most lumps are not sarcoma.
-The most common soft-tissue lumps are lipomas, which are made of fat cells and are not cancer.
-These lumps have often been there for many years and do not change in size.
+The most common soft-tissue lumps are lipomas.
+Lipomas are made of fat cells and are not cancer.
+Lipomas have often been there for many years and rarely change in size.

-Because STS can develop in flexible, elastic tissues or deep spaces in the body, the tumor can often easily push normal tissue out of its way as it grows.
+Because STS can develop in flexible, elastic tissues or deep spaces in the body, the tumor can often push normal tissue out of its way as it grows.
 Therefore, a sarcoma may grow quite large before it causes symptoms.
 Eventually, it may cause pain as the growing tumor begins to press against nerves and muscles.

-If you are concerned about one or more of the symptoms or signs on this list, please talk with your doctor.
+If you are concerned about any changes you experience, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis.

 If sarcoma is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

-The next section helps explain which tests and scans may be needed to learn more about the cause of the symptoms.
-Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.
+The next section in this guide is Diagnosis.
+It explains what tests may be needed to learn more about the cause of the symptoms.
+Or, use the menu to choose another section to continue reading this guide.